JuliaReinforcementLearning/JuliaReinforcementLearning.github.io/guide/index.md

 using ReinforcementLearning
 env = CartPoleEnv()
 p = RandomPolicy(env)
-a = p(observe(env))
+a = p(env)
 ```

 Another more common policy is [`QBasedPolicy`](https://juliareinforcementlearning.org/ReinforcementLearning.jl/latest/rl_core/#ReinforcementLearningCore.QBasedPolicy).
-It first maps an observation into action values via a Q `learner`, then an `explorer` is applied to get the final action.
+It first maps a state into action values via a Q `learner`, then an `explorer` is applied to get the final action.
 One of the most common explorer is [`EpsilonGreedyExplorer`](https://juliareinforcementlearning.org/ReinforcementLearning.jl/latest/rl_core/#Explorers-1).
 For a full list of available explorers, please visit the [doc](https://juliareinforcementlearning.org/ReinforcementLearning.jl/latest/rl_core/#Explorers-1).

 \dfig{body;q_based_policy.png;A visual explanation of [`QBasedPolicy`](https://juliareinforcementlearning.org/ReinforcementLearning.jl/latest/rl_core/#ReinforcementLearningCore.QBasedPolicy) in a maze environment.}